 Changes in Occurrence

 As the abundance of co-occurring species decreases, the cost for searching for specific partners increases, due to lower encounter rates.
 This may result in rewiring if the benefit from partner fidelity is outweighed by the higher cost of searching for a specific partner.
 Species turnover occurs when the abundance of the species goes to zero.
-We can assess the probability of occurrence as an interaction between environment and a fixed time period, such as seasonas a function of both environment, and the importance of that environmentin a given time period (e.g season).
+We can assess the probability of occurrence as an interaction between environment and a fixed time period, such as season.